Builderbot2000/Dungeon-Maze/README.md

 # Dungeon-Maze
-Created for assignment 2 in the CMPT 213 course of the SFU Computing Science Program.
+Created for assignment 2 in the CMPT 213 course of the SFU Computing Program.

 - A command console game where you play as a hero exploring a labyrinth crawling with monsters
 - You must kill all monsters in order to win